-Wendy Elles heads into her fourth season as the Saint Michael's women's soccer head coach in 2016.
+Wendy Elles heads into her sixth season as the Saint Michael's women's soccer head coach in 2018.
 She is also the Intramural co-director for the College.

 In 2015, the Purple Knights held foes to two goals or less on eight occasions, with narrow 1-0 losses coming against regionally-ranked opponents University of New Haven and Southern New Hampshire.
 Six losses came by one goal, including in overtime versus SNHU and Bentley University.